 This is a smaller batch recipe perfect for date night.
 It can be doubled or even tripled.

-- Seasonings – Italian seasoning, salt, and pepper were all this dish needed.
-If you don’t have Italian seasoning, dried oregano will work too.
+• Seasonings – Italian seasoning, salt, and pepper were all this dish needed.
+If you don’t have Italian seasoning, dried herbs such as oregano or marjoram and a bay leaf would be delicious too.

-- Tomato paste – A very small amount adds a richness to the bolognese meat sauce.
+• Tomato paste – A very small amount adds richness to the bolognese meat sauce.

-- Garnish – I love adding garnishes for color and another opportunity for flavor.
-A few sprinkles of fresh parsley and some grated Parmesan Reggiano will do.
+• Garnish – I love adding garnishes for color and another opportunity for flavor.
+A few sprinkles of fresh herbs such as parsley and some grated Parmesan Reggiano will do.

 Since this recipe comes together quickly, I recommend that you pre-chop the carrots and the onion.
 You could start your pasta water now too.
 You will not believe how fast you have a delicious sauce with intense flavor.

-- Using a medium-sized saucepan, combine the ground lamb, carrots, onion, salt, and pepper.
-Allow the meat mixture to cook until the meat is no longer pink.
+1. Using a medium-sized saucepan, combine the ground lamb, carrots, onion, salt, and pepper.
+Allow the meat mixture to cook over medium heat until the meat is no longer pink.

 Tips for Amazing Bolgnese

-- Garlic only takes a couple of minutes to cook and adds amazing flavor so it’s added towards the end of the recipe.
+• Garlic cloves only takes a couple of minutes to cook and adds amazing flavor so it’s added towards the end of the recipe.

-- We salt the pasta water and the parmesan garnish adds enough salt to this recipe in my opinion.
+• We salt the pasta water and the parmesan cheese garnish adds enough salt to this recipe in my opinion.

 I prefer to mix some of the meat sauce into a large bowl holding the cooked pasta and add just enough sauce to coat the noodles.